 Austin, Texas Federal Criminal Defense Attorneys

 Since the prosecutor on a federal criminal case has more time and attention to pay to trying to convict you, you need a defense attorney who will put the same amount of time and attention into defending you against the charges brought against you.
-The attorneys at Orr and Olavson are based out of Austin, and have more than 40 years of experience in representing clients facing federal criminal charges and defending those clients at the federal level.
+The attorneys at Stephen Orr & Viktor Olavson are based out of Austin, and have more than 40 years of experience in representing clients facing federal criminal charges and defending those clients at the federal level.
 The firm understands that federal prosecutors put more painstaking efforts into each trial, and that your defense attorney must put an equal amount of effort into building a strong, aggressive defense.
 The firm treats every client as a priority, just as federal prosecutors treat each case as a priority.